MrPeanutButterz/Bitburner/README.md

 These are the scripts I wrote for the Bitburner Game.
 Before I started this game I couldn't write any code.

 Bitburner is a programming-based incremental game that revolves around hacking and cyberpunk themes.
-The game can be played at https://danielyxie.github.io/bitburner or installed through Steam.
+The game can be played in a [browser](https://danielyxie.github.io/bitburner) or installed through [Steam](https://store.steampowered.com/app/1812820/Bitburner/).

 ## ROOT